Vault Health Reports

-The Data Breach Report identifies compromised data (email addresses, passwords, credit cards, DoB, etc.) in known breaches, using a service called Have I Been Pwned (HIBP).
+The Data Breach report identifies compromised data (email addresses, passwords, credit cards, DoB, and more) in known breaches, using a service called Have I Been Pwned (HIBP).

-If you are self-hosting Bitwarden, in order to run the Data Breach Report report in your instance you will need to buy an HIBP subscription key that will authorize you to make calls to the API, obtained here.
+If you are self-hosting Bitwarden, in order to run the data breach report in your instance you will need to buy an HIBP subscription key that will authorize you to make calls to the API, obtained here.